JeffMacaluso/JeffMacaluso.github.io/_pages/about.md

 permalink: /about/
 title: About

-layout: splash
+layout: single
-author_profile: true
-toc: true
+classes: wide
 ---

 Welcome to my github page!
 This is a place for showcasing my personal projects, the code I use for competitions, and so on.
-I'll have more in my regular github, so check that out if you want to see other projects that aren't fully complete.
+I'll have more in my regular GitHub, so check that out if you want to see other projects that aren't fully complete.
 I believe in sharing information with others, so feel free to reach out with any questions or comments.

 I focus on machine learning, statistics, data analysis, data visualization, and so on.
 E.g. data science.
 Python is my preferred language, but I also do a few things in R and sometimes play around in Julia.